CodingLawyersClub/fundamentals/README.md

 }
 ```

-💥💥💥You would get a CRASH!💥💥💥
+You would get a 💥💥💥crash💥💥💥!

 Why?
 Because *VARIABLES DECLARED INSIDE A FUNCTION ARE LOCAL TO THAT FUNCTION*.
 Only `function2()` knoes about `variableInFunction2` and only `function1()` knows about `variableInFunction1`!